shuaianUoE/homepage/_pages/about.md

   - /about.html
 ---

+Welcome!
+I am a final-year PhD candidate at the Laboratory of Foundations of Computer Science (LFCS), School of Informatics, University of Edinburgh.
+Under the guidance of my advisor, Yang, I am poised to graduate in August 2024 and look forward to continuing our collaboration as a research associate.

+My research focuses on scaling and explaining DBMS for ML powered applications. the resurgence of ML services provided by big companies in recent years has been expeditiously reshaping the database applications, enabling them to easily take advantage of model prediction services and be significantly more adaptive and intelligent.
+However, this movement causes these applications to be less transparent, rendering database vendors incapable of offering reliable explanations to their customers.
+In addition, the increasing popularity of ML features rapidly boosts the scale of applications while the underlying legacy database systems are struggling to scale out, causing tension between the application load and database system.
+My work aims to address these challenges of explainability and scalability in ML-powered database applications.

+Prior to my PhD at the University of Edinburgh, I worked as an algorithm engineer at JD.com for two years following my Master’s degree in Computer Science from Nankai University in 2018.

 This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
 An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).

 A data-driven personal website